leikanger/leikanger.github.io/about_the_author.md

   reinforcement learning, I soon found it necessary to do foundational RL research instead of maritime technology.
-  Going back to the basic principles from psychology and neuroscience, I have explored a distributed approach to purposive autonomy.
+  Going back to the basic principles from psychology and neuroscience, I have explored a distributed approach to purposive autonomy in behavioral AI.

   First half of 2020: Academic visitor with Richard Sutton at RLAI lab @ UoA.